Home - Sauces - 10-Minute Alfredo Sauce with Heavy Cream

 This post may contain affiliate links.
 Please read my disclosure policy.

 Say goodbye to jarred sauce forever!
 This homemade Alfredo sauce recipe is the real deal — a creamy, cheesy, buttery sauce made in minutes with just three ingredients: heavy cream, butter and Parmesan cheese.
-It’s one of the easiest pasta sauce recipes you can make from scratch.
 Treat your family to the ultimate comfort food, and serve it as a sauce for pasta or vegetables.

 Fettuccine Alfredo in a skillet with two serving utensils, with dishes of chopped parsley and grated cheese around it.